What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

+Let us first contemplate on the question or objection { ``why should we be bothered with the classical interpretation and probabilities of multiple contexts?''} This could already have been asked for isolated contexts discussed earlier, and it becomes more compelling if intertwined contexts are considered.
+After all, ``classical'' empirical configurations require a single context---Boole's algebra of observables''---only.
+Why consider the simultaneous existence of a multitude of those; and even more so if they are somehow connected and intertwined by assuming that one and the same observable may occur in different contexts?

+A historic answer is this: ``because with the advent of quantum complementarity we were confronted with such observables organized in distinct contexts, and we had to cope with them.''
+In~particular, one could investigate the issue of whether or not such collections of quantum contexts and the observables therein would allow a classical interpretation relative to the assumptions made.
+Therefore, one crucial assumption was the {\em independence of the value of the observable from the particular context in which it appears}, a property often called non-contextuality.
+The adverse assumption~\cite{bohr-1949,bell-66} is often referred to as contextuality.

+Another motivation for studying intertwined contexts comes from partition logic~\cite{svozil-2001-eua,svozil-2008-ql}, and, in~particular, from generalized urn models and finite automata.
+These cases still allow a quasi-classical interpretation although they are not strictly ``classical'' in the sense of a single Boolean algebra (although they allow a faithful, structure-preserving embedding into a single Boolean algebra).

-In the following we shall present a series of logics whose contexts (representable by maximal observables, Boolean subalgebras, blocks, or orthogonal bases) are intertwined; but ``not much:'' by assumption and for convenience, contexts intertwine in only one element; it does not happen that two contexts are pasted~\cite{greechie:71,kalmbach-83,nav:91,pulmannova-91} along two or more atoms.
-(They nevertheless might be totally identical.)
-Such intertwines -- connecting contexts by pasting them together -- can only occur from Hilbert space dimension three onwards, as contexts in lower-dimensional spaces cannot have the same element unless they are identical.
+In the following, we shall present a series of logics encountered by studying certain finite collections of quantum observables.
+The contexts (representable by maximal observables, Boolean subalgebras, blocks, or orthogonal bases) formed by those collections of quantum observables are intertwined; but ``not very much'' so: by assumption and for convenience, any two contexts intertwine in only one element; it does not happen that two contexts are pasted~\cite{greechie:71,kalmbach-83,nav:91,pulmannova-91} along with two or more atoms.
+Such intertwines---connecting contexts by pasting them together---can only occur from Hilbert space dimension three onwards, because contexts in lower-dimensional spaces cannot have the same element unless they are identical.

+Any such construction is usually based on a succession of auxiliary gadget graphs~\cite{tutte_1954,SZABO2009436,Ramanathan-18} stitched together to yield the desired properties.
+Therefore, gadgets are formed from gadgets of ever-increasing size and functional performance (see also Chapter~12 of Ref. \cite{svozil-2016-pu-book}): \begin{enumerate} \item 0th order gadget: a single context (aka clique/block/Boolean (sub)algebra/maximal observable/orthonormal basis);